The Teletext Holidays Pocket Guide to Greece

-April to October is prime sunbathing season in Greece, but you’ll find pleasant temps of 12-20°C and plenty of sunshine through the winter months too.
-Summer months can be a scorching 30°C plus and you'll find the beach resorts of Crete's Malia, Rhodes' Faliraki, Kos and Kefalonia swinging to the holiday season vibes.
-Easter and early spring holidays are a great fit as skies are blue and temperatures are balmy across the islands.
+April to October is prime sunbathing season in Greece, but you’ll find pleasant temps of 12-20°C and plenty of sunshine in the winter months too.
+Summer months can be a scorching 30°C plus and you'll find the beach resorts of Malia, Faliraki, Kos and Kefalonia swinging to the holiday season vibes.
+Easter and early spring holidays are great too, as skies are blue and temperatures are balmy across the islands.

 If you're wondering where's best to travel (and when) throughout the year, our handy holiday calendar will reveal all!

 One of the major draws in Greece is its wide variety of beautiful beaches, particularly the quaint coves and secluded bays dotted around its islands.
 Santorini has unique stretches including Red Beach, while Paradise Beach in Mykonos certainly lives up to its name.
 In Rhodes, St Paul’s Bay near Lindos is amazing, with a castle perched on the rocks that form a lagoon by the sands.
 Not forgetting, of course, the famous Shipwreck Beach in Zante.

 If beaches are the best part of your holiday (obviously) then look no further than our list of the most beautiful beaches around the world - these sands are almost too pretty to sink your bucket and spade into!